yidi-wang/twitter_topic_modeling/pylib/README.md

 # README #

-This is the lib shared by the whole class for Python-based data harvesting
+This is the lib for Python-based data harvesting

-It provides some convenience functions such parsing dates, write results to csv, json files, a mysql library based on simplemysql.
+It provides some convenient functions such as parsing dates, writing results to csv, json files and SQL Server, etc.